writememe/blog.danielteycheney.com/content/posts/blog-automation-part-two.md

 ## Conclusion

-In this first iteration, we've successfully automated the build and deployment of the site using Github Actions.
+In this first iteration, we've successfully automated the build and deployment of the site using GitHub Actions.
 In addition to this, we've ensured that deployments are only made from the `master` branch and that those changes should be reviewed via a pull request.

 We now no longer need local copies of AWS credentials, and have securely stored and passed those credentials in a secure manner.